yugocabrio/NTT_implementation/README.md

 As a reference, we've provided a 61 bit prime `0x1fffffffffe00001` and its 2N-th root of unity `0x15eb043c7aa2b01f`, required for NTT, for $N=2^{16}$.
 Note that it's not necessary to stick with reference values.

-To calculate 2N-th root of unity for an arbitrary prime, refer to the following [link](https://crypto.stackexchange.com/a/63616).
+To calculate a 2N-th root of unity for an NTT friendly prime, refer to the following [link](https://crypto.stackexchange.com/a/63616).

 ### Bonus 1

-Improve performance of the implementation by leveraging CPU specific instructions (e.g. Intel CPUs with AVX2 or AVX512 extensions).
+Provide a second implementation that leverages CPU specific instructions (e.g. Intel CPUs with AVX2 or AVX512 extensions).
 It's acceptable to limit bit-width of primes (for ex, to $\lt 61$ or $\lt 51$) if needed.

 ### Bonus 2

-Implement optimised NTT for the Goldilocks prime `0xffffffff00000001` = $2^{64} - 2^{32} + 1$.
+Provide a third implementation optimized for the Goldilocks prime `0xffffffff00000001` = $2^{64} - 2^{32} + 1$ (2N-th root of unity `0xabd0a6e8aa3d8a0e`).
 Check this [link](https://cp4space.hatsya.com/2021/09/01/an-efficient-prime-for-number-theoretic-transforms/) for additional information.

 ### Resources for NTT